urcsc170/2018-fall-csc170/lab04-structured-html-document/instructions.md

 Note: In the two places where it says, "*the title of your content*" you should write the title of your content

 ## 2. Create the HTML Document
-*This is the point of this lab*: **You must figure out how best to tag your content semantically to identify each part of content.**
+*This is the point of this lab*: **You must figure out how best to semantically tag your content to identify each part of content** WITHIN the prescribed structure (header, article, aside, and footer).

 Using your Wikipedia content from Lab 3, extract the text and create *at least* these following elements: